From bluebonnets to polka, celebrate big in festival-friendly Ennis - NewsBreak

 Related

-These are the 11 best things to do in Dallas this weekend
+These are the 12 best things to do in Fort Worth this weekend

-Comedy takes center stage all over Dallas this weekend, with a quartet of big-name comedians performing, as well as a live version of a popular comedy podcast.
-Other choices include two local theater productions, two throwback concerts, a classical guitar quartet, and the long-awaited return of a modern pop star.

-Fat Chicken restaurant in Rockwall rules and there's a good reason why
+It's a big weekend around Fort Worth, with the most notable events being both typical and atypical.
+There will be two local theater productions (one at a much-larger venue than usual), a video game championship taking place in an arena, a couple of well-known comedians, an appearance by a legendary country singer, and the long-awaited return of a huge pop star, among others.

 Denton parlays its cool college cred into a hip spot north of Dallas

-Note: Editor's note: A lot happened this week, so here's your chance to get caught up.
-Read on for the week's most popular headlines.
-Looking for the best things to do this weekend?
-Find that list here.
-1. Don't read this roundup of Fort Worth restaurant news on an empty stomach....